jianshu93/TurboANI/README.md

   -o pair.tsv \
   --visualize pair.pdf
 ```
 `--visualize` intentionally supports only one `-q` and one `-r`; it rejects list mode.
-It is only availabe via the "--features visual" when compiling:
+It is only available via the "--features visual" when compiling:

 ```bash
 RUSTFLAGS="-C target-cpu=native" cargo build --release --features visual